|

 number of players may --and often is-- reduced in number and variety.

-When the game is compromised it is up to the players to repair the assimilative
+When the game is compromised it is up to the players to either migrate, or repair the assimilative

 Restoring the assimilative & carrying capacities of the game board is